barnellio/hello-world/README.md

 # hello-world
 first step into what hopes to be many more.

-I belive I can, Believe I can, I'm pretty sure
+I belive I can, believe I can, I'm pretty sure